jeffreysorgen/golf-club-sensors/implementation.md

 **For energy conservation:**

 First, understand the orientation of the device.
-When the sensor identifies its orientation is as if the club has been put back in the golf bag, then the device just uses one accelerometer parameter, `y < -.85`, meaning Resting state, and then continues to check every second for a change in state.
+When the sensor identifies its orientation is as if the club has been put back in the golf bag, then the device just uses one accelerometer parameter, `y < -.85`, meaning Resting state, and then continues to check every two seconds for a change in state.
 BLE will remain engaged.
 The connected smartphone device will **beep** only when it identifies a _state change_.
-This _beep_ at this point is just for development purposes, but is intended for future use elsewhere.
+The _beep_ at this point is for development purposes, and is intended for future use elsewhere.

 ### Setting up the device:
 These readings will determine the Ready or Resting state orientation
 - For ease of use, put the Arduino into a breadboard and then attach it to a stick in a perpendicular fashion as shown here.
-- _Imagine your golf club is either being used, or is put back in the golf bag._
+- _Imagine your golf club is either being used, or has been put back in the golf bag._

 ##### Images: (1)Attach the device to a stick (2)Ready orientation (3)Device orientation (4)Resting orientation
 (1)<img src="images/Sm-attaching to a stick.png" width="20%">